 How to make Certified Payroll Easier

-As complicated and time consuming as filling out form WH-347 may be, it is actually a small part of the challenge of certified payroll.
-For construction companies that do prevailing wage work, there are many problematic areas that can lead to mistakes.
+As complicated and time-consuming as filling out form WH-347 may be, it is a small part of the challenge of certified payroll.
+For construction companies that do prevailing wage work, many problematic areas can lead to mistakes.
 Unfortunately, in the world of certified payroll, even simple mistakes can have significant, financial and legal complications.

 Last but not least, remember that the regulations surrounding certified payroll are complicated and subject to change.
 This makes continuing education a priority for prevailing wage construction companies.
 Find additional certified payroll resources by visiting our Construction Resource Hub.

 How to select the best certified payroll software

 Common certified payroll mistakes video

 What does it mean to be payroll certified?

 Payroll certification involves presenting a document to a governmental body, confirming that your employees have been remunerated under prevailing wage regulations for the preceding week.
 These certified payroll reports are required to detail the classification of each worker, along with their prevailing and fringe rates.

 Which law requires a company to use certified payroll?